nerdfiles/periodic-table-of-information/README.md

 PTI is an extension to <a href="http://amundsen.com/hypermedia/hfactor/">HFactor</a> by Mike Amundsen, and the original codebase I started stealing from is <a href="https://www.openchain.org/">Openchain</a>.
 And I have talked about <a href="https://www.npmjs.com/package/dualapi">DualAPI</a> for other reasons that I thought to be relevant.

 Enjoy your next digital economy.
+Thanks for all the "opportunities."

 ## Layers